header_EN

 Corpus luteum

-Deep-freeze conservation of sperm cells, testicle tissue, egg cells, pre-nucleus stages, embryos.
+Deep-freeze preservation of sperm cells, testicular tissue, oocytes, pronuclear stages, embryos.

 D